Timeframe: 2021 - 2024

 - Identification and disruption of illicit small arms trafficking and arms-related crime (capacity-building for law-enforcement agencies);

 - Other small-arms control measures (stockpile management and security);

-- Provision of information relevant to illicit SALW and enhanced SALW control (evaluation of the laws and regulations of LAS Member States).
+- Provision of information relevant to illicit SALW and enhanced SALW control.

 INTERPOL will deliver a range of training activities for national law enforcement agencies leading firearms trafficking and related investigations.
 Such training will also help beneficiary countries build a sustainable strategy against the illicit proliferation of small arms and light weapons.

 The national and regional training will include modules on:

 - Methods and techniques specific to firearms trafficking investigations;